-The holidays are swiftly approaching, and though there is much cause for excitement and celebration around this time of year, juggling all the holiday things and homeschooling can be a bit much.
-Let us take a bit of planning off your plate with this free homeschool unit study including the history of the holidays, books to read, some fun activities, snacks, videos, and printables.
+The holidays are swiftly approaching.
+Of course there is much cause for excitement and celebration around this time of year, however, juggling all the holiday things and homeschooling can be a bit much.
+Let us take a bit of planning off your plate with this free homeschool unit study including the history of the holidays and books to read.
+Also including some fun activities, snacks, videos, and printables.
 This unit study can be adapted and used for all elementary grades, PreK-5th.

 Scroll to the bottom to download your free Holidays Homeschool Unit Study Workbook for grades PreK-5 featuring: Thanksgiving, Hanukkah, Kwanzaa, and Christmas.